 Table 2-2 summarizes the PODs derived for each data set.
-More detailed BMD modeling information is available in Appendix D.
+More detailed BMD modeling information is available in Appendix D; BMD and BMDL estimates for 1 and 10% ER for the selected model (see Appendix D, Section D.1.2, Tables D-3 and D-4) are provided for comparative purposes.